kociumba/SkyDriver/README.md

 To use SkyDriver, download the latest release from [releases](https://github.com/kociumba/SkyDriver/releases).

 > [!TIP]
-> If you have the latest version of [go](https://golang.org/doc/install) installed, you can run `go install -ldflags="-s -w" github.com/kociumba/ SkyDriver` to install SkyDriver and automatically add it to path.
+> If you have the latest version of [go](https://golang.org/doc/install) installed, you can run `go install -ldflags="-s -w" github.com/kociumba/SkyDriver` to install SkyDriver and automatically add it to path.
 >
 > On windows the built binary will lack an icon and any other typical data when istalled this way.